“…….And in all your getting, get understanding.” -Proverbs 4:7

 At the last supper on the night before Jesus was betrayed, this is what He said, “For this is my blood of the covenant, which is poured out for many for the forgiveness of sins-Matthew 26:27-28.
 Forgiveness took place on the cross of Calvary when Christ shed His blood for the world because, without the shedding of blood, there is no forgiveness of sins – Hebrews 9:22.
 Hebrews 2:9 says Jesus tasted death for everyone.

 Jesus Christ has paid the full debt for your sins.
 What an incredible pardon!
 He made the sacrifice for our sins conclusively.
 He satisfied the wrath of God completely.
-Why are you then walking around with guilt?
-This is the too-good-to-be-true-news, that many religious people find it hard to accept.
+Why then are you walking around with guilt?
+This is the too-good-to-be-true-news, that many religious people find hard to accept.

 I have been enjoying my salvation in Christ Jesus ever since I got hold of this truth, I can’t turn back.